edwin170/downr1n/README.md

 # downr1n
-downgrade tethered checkm8 idevices ios 14, 15.
+A tethered downgrade tool for checkm8 idevices on ios 14 & 15.

 # Usage